O Shaughnessy Asset Management LLC Purchases 11,405 Shares of Gilead Sciences, Inc. (NASDAQ:GILD)

-O Shaughnessy Asset Management LLC raised its stake in Gilead Sciences, Inc. (NASDAQ:GILD) by 19.3% during the 2nd quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
-The fund owned 70,588 shares of the biopharmaceutical company’s stock after purchasing an additional 11,405 shares during the period.
-O Shaughnessy Asset Management LLC’s holdings in Gilead Sciences were worth $4,861,000 at the end of the most recent quarter.
+O Shaughnessy Asset Management LLC increased its position in shares of Gilead Sciences, Inc. (NASDAQ:GILD) by 19.3% in the 2nd quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
+The firm owned 70,588 shares of the biopharmaceutical company’s stock after purchasing an additional 11,405 shares during the quarter.
+O Shaughnessy Asset Management LLC’s holdings in Gilead Sciences were worth $4,861,000 at the end of the most recent reporting period.

-Several other large investors also recently added to or reduced their stakes in GILD.
-Asset Dedication LLC increased its holdings in shares of Gilead Sciences by 7.0% in the first quarter.
-Asset Dedication LLC now owns 3,204 shares of the biopharmaceutical company’s stock valued at $205,000 after purchasing an additional 210 shares during the last quarter.
-Valmark Advisers Inc. increased its holdings in shares of Gilead Sciences by 33.4% in the first quarter.
-Valmark Advisers Inc. now owns 5,457 shares of the biopharmaceutical company’s stock valued at $353,000 after purchasing an additional 1,366 shares during the last quarter.
-Victory Capital Management Inc. increased its holdings in shares of Gilead Sciences by 27.5% in the first quarter.
-Victory Capital Management Inc. now owns 1,444,482 shares of the biopharmaceutical company’s stock valued at $93,357,000 after purchasing an additional 311,832 shares during the last quarter.
-Vicus Capital acquired a new position in shares of Gilead Sciences in the first quarter valued at $232,000.
-Finally, Migdal Insurance & Financial Holdings Ltd. increased its holdings in shares of Gilead Sciences by 660.0% in the first quarter.
-Migdal Insurance & Financial Holdings Ltd. now owns 9,257 shares of the biopharmaceutical company’s stock valued at $598,000 after purchasing an additional 8,039 shares during the last quarter.
-Hedge funds and other institutional investors own 78.04% of the company’s stock.
+Several other hedge funds also recently bought and sold shares of GILD.
+BlackRock Inc. lifted its holdings in shares of Gilead Sciences by 12.2% in the first quarter.
+BlackRock Inc. now owns 124,723,133 shares of the biopharmaceutical company’s stock worth $8,060,854,000 after acquiring an additional 13,539,799 shares during the last quarter.
+Parnassus Investments CA lifted its holdings in shares of Gilead Sciences by 88.5% in the second quarter.
+Parnassus Investments CA now owns 10,362,033 shares of the biopharmaceutical company’s stock worth $713,530,000 after acquiring an additional 4,864,272 shares during the last quarter.
+Nuveen Asset Management LLC lifted its holdings in shares of Gilead Sciences by 81.6% in the first quarter.
+Nuveen Asset Management LLC now owns 8,718,855 shares of the biopharmaceutical company’s stock worth $563,500,000 after acquiring an additional 3,918,666 shares during the last quarter.
+Sarissa Capital Management LP bought a new position in shares of Gilead Sciences in the first quarter worth about $174,332,000.
+Finally, Amundi Asset Management US Inc. lifted its holdings in shares of Gilead Sciences by 40.9% in the first quarter.
+Amundi Asset Management US Inc. now owns 8,677,301 shares of the biopharmaceutical company’s stock worth $560,823,000 after acquiring an additional 2,519,734 shares during the last quarter.
+78.04% of the stock is owned by hedge funds and other institutional investors.

-Several equities analysts recently commented on GILD shares.
-Zacks Investment Research upgraded shares of Gilead Sciences from a “sell” rating to a “hold” rating and set a $72.00 price target on the stock in a research note on Tuesday, August 10th.
-Oppenheimer started coverage on shares of Gilead Sciences in a research note on Monday, June 28th.
-They issued a “buy” rating and a $100.00 price target on the stock.
-BMO Capital Markets upped their price target on shares of Gilead Sciences from $67.00 to $72.00 and gave the company a “market perform” rating in a research note on Friday, July 30th.
-SVB Leerink upped their price target on shares of Gilead Sciences from $74.00 to $77.00 and gave the company an “outperform” rating in a research note on Friday, July 30th.
-Finally, Morgan Stanley restated a “buy” rating and issued a $83.00 price target on shares of Gilead Sciences in a research note on Friday, August 27th.
-Nine research analysts have rated the stock with a hold rating and eleven have given a buy rating to the company.
-According to MarketBeat, the stock currently has a consensus rating of “Buy” and a consensus price target of $104.74.

-Gilead Sciences (NASDAQ:GILD) last posted its earnings results on Thursday, July 29th.
-The biopharmaceutical company reported $1.87 EPS for the quarter, topping analysts’ consensus estimates of $1.76 by $0.11.
-The firm had revenue of $6.22 billion during the quarter, compared to analysts’ expectations of $6.15 billion.
-Gilead Sciences had a net margin of 19.38% and a return on equity of 55.94%.
-During the same quarter in the prior year, the business earned $1.11 earnings per share.
-As a group, equities analysts predict that Gilead Sciences, Inc. will post 7.15 EPS for the current fiscal year.

-The firm also recently disclosed a quarterly dividend, which will be paid on Wednesday, September 29th.
-Investors of record on Wednesday, September 15th will be issued a $0.71 dividend.
+The business also recently disclosed a quarterly dividend, which will be paid on Wednesday, September 29th.
+Shareholders of record on Wednesday, September 15th will be paid a dividend of $0.71 per share.
+This represents a $2.84 annualized dividend and a yield of 4.00%.
 The ex-dividend date of this dividend is Tuesday, September 14th.
-This represents a $2.84 dividend on an annualized basis and a yield of 4.00%.
 Gilead Sciences’s dividend payout ratio (DPR) is presently 40.06%.

+In other Gilead Sciences news, CAO Diane E. Wilfong sold 13,610 shares of the firm’s stock in a transaction on Tuesday, August 17th.
+The stock was sold at an average price of $72.50, for a total transaction of $986,725.00.
+Following the transaction, the chief accounting officer now directly owns 30,179 shares in the company, valued at approximately $2,187,977.50.
+The sale was disclosed in a document filed with the SEC, which is available through this hyperlink.
+0.12% of the stock is currently owned by company insiders.

+A number of research firms have recently commented on GILD.
+Morgan Stanley reissued a “buy” rating and issued a $83.00 target price on shares of Gilead Sciences in a report on Friday, August 27th.
+BMO Capital Markets raised their price objective on shares of Gilead Sciences from $67.00 to $72.00 and gave the company a “market perform” rating in a report on Friday, July 30th.
+Zacks Investment Research upgraded shares of Gilead Sciences from a “sell” rating to a “hold” rating and set a $72.00 price objective for the company in a report on Tuesday, August 10th.
+SVB Leerink raised their price objective on shares of Gilead Sciences from $74.00 to $77.00 and gave the company an “outperform” rating in a report on Friday, July 30th.
+Finally, Royal Bank of Canada reiterated a “buy” rating and issued a C$84.00 price objective on shares of Gilead Sciences in a report on Monday, August 23rd.
+Nine investment analysts have rated the stock with a hold rating and eleven have issued a buy rating to the company.
+Based on data from MarketBeat, the company currently has an average rating of “Buy” and a consensus target price of $104.74.

 Gilead Sciences Profile